jackiedabekar/jackiedabekar/README.md

 ### I am a enthusiastic techie and python developer

-- 😅 I,m still learner in python curve
+- 😅 I'm still learner in python curve
 - 🔭 I’m currently working on deploying ML model with Django
 - 🌱 I’m currently learning ML, OpenCV and Django
 - 🤔 I’m looking for help with Django